remote-es/remotes/README.md

 * A foreign company, using an intermediary to hire people living in Spain, but the contract must also be Spanish, not requiring self-employment.

-Please make a note in the offer if:

-* You have work schedule requirements which deviate significantly from Spanish normal office hours
-* You have specific travel requirements (monthly onsites, etc.) which happen more than 3 times a year
-* You require language knowledge other than Spanish and/or medium English

-or anything you feel might be important to users of the list, especially if this is not clearly stated in the offers in your listings.

 ## Offers

 Please provide a stable URL which lists all offers that meet the conditions